 Some of you have wondered if you can seed a garden with hot compost for the next crop cycle to improve the soil and also kill weeds present in the garden soil.
 Yes, you can add hot compost to a garden if it’s going to be sitting long enough that it won’t be “hot” by the next planting season.

 This may or may not kill all the weed seeds, but you’d have to have your compost up in the 150 degrees F range for that to work consistently.
-Hot compost will, however, kill any garden seeds that you’re trying to grow, so don’t add hot compost to a spot you’re wanting to plant in right away.
+Hot compost will, however, kill any garden seeds that you’re trying to grow, so don’t add hot compost to a spot you want to plant in right away.

 If you live in an area where there is a lot of rainfall or snow, you can cover your compost pile to keep it from getting over-saturated.

-However, because compost REALLY needs oxygen, if you’re always keeping your pile covered, this will slow down the oxygen exchange which will slow down the process, or could prevent evaporation of excess moisture if it was too wet when you covered it.
-Neither are good.
+However, because compost REALLY needs oxygen, if you’re always keeping your pile covered, this will slow down the oxygen exchange, which will slow down the process or could prevent evaporation of excess moisture if it was too wet when you covered it.
+Neither is good.

 This is another question where the answer really depends on your area and the time of year.
 It doesn’t matter one way or the other if your compost is in the sun or shade.
 However, if you’re in a hotter climate, the shade will keep it from drying out as quickly (and it’s also nice to turn your pile in the shade during those hot summer months!).